react-cosmos/react-cosmos/README.md

   : require('./App.main');
 ```

+**IMPORTANT:** React Native blacklists `__fixtures__` dirs by default.
+Unless you configure Cosmos to use a different directory pattern, you need to [override `getBlacklistRE` in the React Native CLI config](https://github.com/skidding/jobs-done/blob/585b1c472a123c9221dfec9018c9fa1e976d715e/rn-cli.config.js).

-> Using React Native for Web?
+### React Native for Web

 Run `cosmos --external-userdeps` instead of `cosmos-native` and Cosmos will [mirror your fixtures on both DOM and Native renderers](https://twitter.com/ReactCosmos/status/1156147491026472964).

-Notes:

-- React Native blacklists `__fixtures__` dirs by default.
-Unless you configure Cosmos to use a different directory pattern, you need to [override `getBlacklistRE` in the React Native CLI config](https://github.com/skidding/jobs-done/blob/585b1c472a123c9221dfec9018c9fa1e976d715e/rn-cli.config.js).

 ## Server-side APIs